lbaw-admin/lbaw-laravel-2017-18/README.md

 You might adapt these instructions to othe operative systems or Ubuntu versions but the LBAW staff will not be able to help you outside Ubuntu 17.10.

-## Prepare your development environment
+## Installing the Software Dependencies

 To prepare you computer for development you need to install some software, namely _docker_, _php_ and the php package manager _composer_.